Trump admin ignored evidence of climate change's impact on migration

 Scientists say food insecurity can be traced to several factors.
 A fungus known as coffee leaf rust is rapidly expanding due to climate change throughout the Dry Corridor, a transnational area stretching through Guatemala, Honduras and El Salvador.
 In so doing, it is killing the region's cash crop, coffee.
 That, along with global competition plus a years-long drought, has made the plant virtually worthless.
 Other crops are suffering too, making jobs in commercial farming to supplement income hard to come by as well, leaving entire communities without food to sell, or money to buy food to eat.

-"Our research suggests that the main driver of the recent migration in Guatemala is increasing socio-economic vulnerability, said Diego Pons, an applied climatologist with Columbia University's International Research Institute for Climate and Society, part of Columbia World Programs.
+"Our research suggests that the main driver of the recent migration in Guatemala is increasing socio-economic vulnerability, said Diego Pons, an applied climatologist with Columbia University's International Research Institute for Climate and Society, part of the Earth Institute.
 "This was made worse because of a multi-year drought that cannot be explained by climate change alone, but it's a part of a larger complex climate system."

-This week, INSIVUMEH, the national meteorological service of Guatemala, announced the launch of the NextGen seasonal forecasting system with the scientific support of Columbia University's ACToday initiative, which Pons said is the type of program that could mitigate some effects of climate change and variability on the lives of Guatemalans.
+This week, INSIVUMEH, the national meteorological service of Guatemala, announced the launch of the NextGen seasonal forecasting system with the scientific support of the ACToday initiative, led by Columbia World Projects, which Pons said is the type of program that could mitigate some effects of climate change and variability on the lives of Guatemalans.
 It helps farmers determine when to plant, and it does not rely on U.S. foreign aid.

 While visiting Chiquimula and Zacapa with the World Food Program and Pons in August, NBC News observed villages where children were suffering from malnutrition, including one, Las Sopas, where five children died last year of starvation.
 Today, the World Food Program, which also does not directly rely on funding from the United States government, is feeding the village's children at the community's school in an emergency response.